Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 Yes, a health care provider or group of health care providers can have a particular organization apply for an NPI on their behalf by a process called Electronic File Interchange (EFI), also referred to as bulk enumeration.
 Rather than a provider or group of providers submitting a paper or web NPI application, the EFI provides another alternative to health care providers to obtain an NPI via the submission of an electronic file.
 For additional information about EFI, please click on this link.

-If we are a group of organizations (e.g., health system, hospital system), do we need separate applications for the individual entities (e.g., sites, hospitals)? / Do we need a separate application for different sites?
+Does a group of organizations (e.g., health system, hospital system), need to complete a separate enrollment application for each of their individual entities (e.g., sites, hospitals)?

 How long does the supplier have to fix noncompliance issues (i.e., ineligible coach) when notified by CMS?

-Can individuals / coaches enroll in Medicare as MDPP suppliers? / Does the answer differ if the individual has a certification or licensure (e.g., pharmacists, nurse practitioner, certified diabetes educator, etc.)?
+Can individuals/coaches enroll in Medicare as MDPP suppliers?
+Does the answer differ if the individual has a certification or license (e.g., pharmacists, nurse practitioner, certified diabetes educator, etc.)?

-No, the CDC only grants recognition to organizational entities.
-Therefore, organizations, not individuals, can enroll as an MDPP supplier if they meet the conditions for enrollment.
-Individuals who wish to participate in MDPP may do so as a coach.
-An MDPP supplier must submit a form which includes a roster of all coaches who will be furnishing MDPP services along with its enrollment form.
+No. The CDC only grants recognition to organizational entities.
+Therefore, only organizations, not individuals, may enroll in Medicare as an MDPP supplier if they meet the conditions for enrollment.
+An MDPP supplier must submit and maintain a roster of all coaches who will be furnishing MDPP services as part of its supplier enrollment application in the Medicare Provider Enrollment, Chain, and Ownership System (PECOS).

 Coaches may use a taxonomy type when applying for an NPI that fits their natural designation based on any certifications or licensures they may have (e.g. “Nurse”).
 Coaches may choose “Health Educator” in cases where no other taxonomy is applicable.